What is Lifeline?

 How Lifeline Works

-Lifeline provides a subsidy of $9.25 to local phone and broadband providers which decreases the cost of the bill that individuals or families would have to pay for these services.
+Lifeline provides a subsidy up to $9.25 to local phone and broadband providers.
+The subsidy decreases the cost of the bill that individuals or families would have to pay for these services.

 How to Apply

-Pick a Lifeline provider from this list.
+- Pick a Lifeline provider from this list.
 Once you've made your decision, call the company's phone number and tell them you want to apply for Lifeline.
+(Some popular Lifeline providers are: Safelink, Assurance, US Cellular, and Century Link).
+Your provider should assist you with the National Verifier process.

-Remember: you can only receive Lifeline discounts on one device or number per household.
+Remember: you can only receive Lifeline discounts on one device or service per household.